-Cloud hosting is a newer hosting solution that has gained popularity in recent years.
+Cloud is a newer hosting solution that has gained popularity in recent years.

 Cloud hosting is similar to VPS hosting in that it uses software to divide a single server into multiple virtual servers.

-However, the major difference is that with cloud hosting, your website isn’t stored on one physical server.
+However, the major difference is that with cloud, your website isn’t stored on one physical server.

 Instead, it’s stored on multiple servers (known as a cloud) that are spread out across different locations.